worldofrice/beamrp-serv/README.md

 LuaSQL should now be available on your server, check out their documentation [here](https://lunarmodules.github.io/luasql/manual.html), happy scripting!

 ### Note:
 I was unable to get luasql-odbc working as I came across [this issue](https://github.com/lunarmodules/luasql/issues/129).
-Meanwhile, I've installed [this odbc library](https://luarocks.org/modules/moteus/odbc)which should work the same.
+Meanwhile, I've installed [this odbc library](https://luarocks.org/modules/moteus/odbc) which should work the same.